PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-settings.md

 This toggle is on Yes by default.

-When enabled, the shipping costs are automatically updated when the merchant edit an order and when the price of the order exceeds the carrier's range.
+When enabled, the shipping costs are automatically updated when the merchant edit an order, even if the price of the order exceeds the carrier's range.

 ### Delayed shipping